cornerstonejs/cornerstone3D/packages/docs/docs/migration-guides/2x/1-general.md

   allowfullscreen
 ></iframe>

+## Frameworks

+We have worked hard to enhance the developer experience when using Cornerstone3D with various frameworks like React, Vue, Angular, Vite, and Webpack.

+For more information, please refer to the [frameworks](../../getting-started/vue-angular-react-etc.md) page.

+You need to modify your Vite and Webpack configurations to correctly import the Cornerstone3D library.
+Check each framework's repository for more details.

 ## Typescript Version

 We have upgraded the typescript version from 4.6 to 5.5 in the 2.0 version of the cornerstone3D.